Information included in NIECR

 - encounter and discharge letters from various HSC systems

-If you have chosen to allow details of your drugs and any allergies to be shared by your GP through the Emergency Care Summary, these will also be in your record on the NIECR.
+If you allow information about your medicine and any allergies to be shared by your GP through the Emergency Care Summary, these will also be in your record on the NIECR.

 Only the staff caring for you will be able to look at your information on the NIECR and you will be asked for your permission first.
 An audit trail will check this.